Graham Ludlow: Writer

+Producer

 Ludlow was a producer of the action film The Condemned (2007).
 He was executive producer of the television film Anya's Bell (1999), which was nominated for a Humanitas Prize in 2000, and won the 2000 Young Artist Award for Best Performance in a TV Movie.

 He executive produced Eight Days to Live (2006), which was nominated for a Gemini Award for Best TV Movie.
 Broadcast in Canada by CTV, Eight Days To Live became CTV's highest rated TV movie.

 Ludlow was also executive producer of In God's Country (film) (2007), which won the 2008 CFTPA Indie Award for Best TV Movie and was nominated for a Gemini Award for Best TV Movie; The Good Times are Killing Me (2009), another Gemini Award nominee for Best TV Movie; and She Drives Me Crazy (2007), which was nominated and then won the Gemini Award for Best TV Movie in 2010.